 We offer beautiful double-glazed hard or soft wood sashes with warm edge technology while retaining all the essential period features including the original moulding designs.

-We work with a broad selection of replacement glass and security options for your complete peace of mind.
-While cracked window panes or broken glass is an all too common problem, we can carry out a wide range of expert glass and putty repairs using clear float, laminated, toughened, crown, obscure, patterned and sealed glass units.
+Sash Window Experts work with a broad selection of replacement glass and security options for your complete peace of mind.
+While cracked window panes or broken glass can be a common issue, we can solve the problem by carrying out a wide range of expert glass and putty repairs using clear float, laminated, toughened, crown, obscure, patterned and sealed glass units.

-Whether we carry out sash window repairs in our joinery workshop or at your property, meticulous care is taken at every stage of the process.
-Once rotten timber and failed paintwork have been removed and made good, we will leave the repaired and refurbished period windows prepared ready for decorating, having primed all bare timber where necessary.
+Whether your sash window repairs are carried out in our joinery workshop or at your property, meticulous care is taken every step of the way.
+Once rotten timber and failed paintwork have been removed and made good, we will leave the repaired and refurbished period windows prepared and ready for decorating, having primed all bare timber where necessary.

-For more information about how Sash Window Experts can help bring the classic period features of your sash windows back to life, contact us today for a free quote.
-Call Mark direct on his mobile 07735 500535, call the Sash Window Experts office on 01403 602701 or call the Freephone number 0800 1970129.
+For details about how Sash Window Experts can help bring the classic period features of your sash windows back to life, contact us today for a free quote.
+Call Mark direct on his mobile 07735 500535, contact the Sash Window Experts office on 01403 602701 or call the Freephone number 0800 1970129.
 Alternatively, you can send us a short enquiry here and we will contact you as soon as we can.

 What can you do to improve the insulation of my sash windows?

 Do you need to put up scaffolding to carry out the work?

-Without seeing the relevant windows first, this is an impossible question to answer.
-Once we have completed our site visit and initial survey, we will be able to give you a definitive answer.
+Without seeing the relevant windows first, it is difficult to give an accurate answer to this question.
+Once we have completed our site visit and initial survey, we will know what is involved and whether scaffolding may be necessary.
 Fortunately, most sash window repairs and refurbishments can be done successfully from inside and won’t need scaffolding.
 If we find that scaffolding is needed, we can help arrange this on your behalf.